UKHomeOffice/pttg-fs-api/README-requiredconfig.txt

-Some config is required in order to retrieve dependencies from Artifactory for the bank integration jars.
-The alternative is to clone the other projects (pttg-fs-integration from GitHub and pttg-fs-barclays from GitLab), build them, and publish the jars to your local maven repository (gradle publishToMavenLocal).

-You will need a settings.xml file in ~/.m2 containing the following xml with your own artifactory username and password.
+You will need a settings.xml file in ~/.m2 containing the following xml with your own artifactory username and api key.

-Obtain an artifactory username and password:
-1 - Go to the artifactory login (https://artifactory.digital.homeoffice.gov.uk/artifactory/webapp/#/login)
+1 - Go to artifactory and login (https://artifactory.digital.homeoffice.gov.uk/artifactory/webapp/#/login)
 2 - Click Sign in with HOD SSO
-3 - Ask someone (eg jaykeshur) on DSP slack to reset your password 4 - Log in to artifactory again and reset your password to one of your choosing 5 - Now you can use that password in your settings.xml (or get an encrypted version of it from your artifactory user profile page)
+3 - Click your user name to access the profile (https://artifactory.digital.homeoffice.gov.uk/artifactory/webapp/#/profile) 4 - Click the cog to generate an api key
+5 - Copy the api key and create the settings.xml file as below

 <?xml version="1.0" encoding="UTF-8"?>
 <settings>